German minister ups rhetoric against takeovers ahead of China trip

 The government is also scrutinizing the sale of Osram's general lighting lamps business Ledvance to a consortium of Chinese buyers.

-Gabriel has struck increasingly protectionist tones since Chinese home appliance maker Midea made overtures back in May for robot-maker Kuka - a national champion in Germany's push to hook up machinery to the internet that it went on to buy.
+Gabriel has struck increasingly protectionist tones since Chinese home appliance maker Midea made overtures back in May for robot-maker Kuka - a national champion in Germany's push to hook up machinery to the Internet.

-(Reporting by Michael Nienaber; Editing by Alison Williams)
+(Reporting by Michael Nienaber; Editing by Alison Williams and Stephen Powell)

 Oracle Corp should raise its offer to buy NetSuite Inc to $133 per share from the $109-per-share it had proposed in July, NetSuite shareholder T. Rowe Price Group Inc said.